laroche/arm-devel-infrastructure/vmdb2-debian/README.md

 # Debian server image for ARM64

 A Debian ARM64 image from their testing repository with mostly (text based) basic server applications.
-This image should run fine on Raspberry-Pi 3A+ and also on Qemu.
+This image should run fine on Raspberry Pi 3 Model B and B+ and also on Qemu.

 Default upstream repository for this is at https://github.com/laroche/arm-devel-infrastructure/tree/master/vmdb2-debian.